dongryul-kim/olivine/content/docs/04-section-page.md

 +++
 title = "Sections and pages"
+taxonomies.tags = ["configuration"]
 +++

-Here is the section options.
+Here are the section options.
 ```
 extra.siblings = false  # A button to navigate to siblings
 ```